carolfons/explorer-projects/README.md

 <h3> 👉 Project #1: Guess it Game</h3>
 <p>Enter the number and see in how many tries you can guess it!</p>

+🔗 Guess it Game <a href = "https://carolfons.github.io/explorer-projects/jogo-adivinhacao/" >preview</a>

 <h3> 👉 Project #2: IMC Calculator</h3>
 <p>Calculate the IMC by entering the weight(kg) and the height(cm).
 Used <bold>ES6 Modules</bold></p>

+🔗 IMC Calculator <a href = "https://carolfons.github.io/explorer-projects/calculo-imc/" >preview </a>

 ---